WilsonSayresLab/PopInf/Prep_Reference_Panel/README.md

 # Prepare Referece Panel
 This document will guide you through preparing your reference panel VCF (variant call format) files for input into PopInf.
 In this tutorial, we will use a subset of the 1000 Genomes Release 3 whole genome sequence data.
 However, PopInf can take any VCF files with individuals from any population.
 If you would like to use different populations in your reference panel, you can do so.
-Just follow these steps and replace the VCF files we use with your VCF.
+If you are making your own reference panel, you do not need to follow this directory.
+Just make sure your vcf files are separated by chromosome.

 ## What you need to prepare the reference panel
 You will need the following to prepare the reference panel:
 1. High performance computer (the reference file will likely be very large if you are analyzing sites across the entire genome).
 2. VCF files of the reference populations separated by chromosome.
-3. 1000 genomes sample list (only if you are using the 1000 genomes samples we use in this tutorial.
-We provide that list in this folder).
+3. 1000 genomes sample list (We provide the list in this folder).

 ## Step 1: Set up your enviroment
 This tutorial will use a variety of programs.
 We will set up a conda environment to manage all necessary packages and programs.